Books to progressively develop kanji reading skills

 Kanji: 小4 (means kanji are shown with furigana through fourth elementary grade)

-Then I'll add more specific notes about how furigana for repeated words is handled, etc.
+Then there are more specific notes about how furigana for repeated words is handled, etc.

-I've put them in rough order of difficulty (first via kanji reading skills required, then breadth of vocab use) and added my personal thoughts on the progression (or made a note if I've only evaluated it based on sample pages so far).
+I've put them in rough order of difficulty (first via kanji reading skills required, then breadth of vocab use).

 Read 小2 (~240 kanji).
 No furigana.